 Of important note, Belvedere is also a city of artists.
 Belvedere has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Belvedere’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 42.97% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Belvedere telecommute to their jobs.
+Overall, about 46.81% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Belvedere is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Belvedere is a somewhat ethnically-diverse city.
 The people who call Belvedere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belvedere residents report their race to be White, followed by Asian.
-Important ancestries of people in Belvedere include English, German, Irish, Dutch, and European.
+Important ancestries of people in Belvedere include English, Irish, German, European, and Dutch.

 The most common language spoken in Belvedere is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-In addition, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the neighborhood.
-This neighborhood is uniquely immersed with more "urban sophisticates" than 99.0% of neighborhoods across the country.
+Also, if you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the neighborhood.
+This neighborhood is uniquely immersed with more "urban sophisticates" than 98.8% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the neighborhood.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives, active retirees and families with school-aged children.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for active retirees, families with school-aged children and highly educated executives.

 is also pretty special linguistically.
 Significantly, 0.7% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 96.4% of the neighborhoods in America.